 Drombeg also has the remains of prehistoric huts nearby that were used for food preparation, probably for the whole community, which tells us this stone circle was probably positioned right in the community.

-Beltany Stone Circle in County Donegal is new favorite.
+Beltany Stone Circle in County Donegal is a new favorite.
 It’s a large one – 145 feet in diameter with 64 of the original 80+ stones still in place.
 The stones range in height from 4 feet to 9 feet high.
-And there is an outlying 6 foot standing stone placed in the field about 60 feet away toward the south east.
+And there is an outlying 6-foot standing stone placed in the field about 60 feet away toward the southeast.

 This is an amazing circle because it’s almost too big to take in at first site.
 A shaded – almost forested path leads up the hill to Beltany.
 At the end of the path you come into a clearing – and there it is in the distance – across the field, among the grazing sheep, standing as it has stood for over 5000 years.
 Some of the stones have carvings on them and some have cup marks.
 It’s name, no doubt is linked to the sacred feast of Bealtaine marking the beginning of summer.
 I’ll never forget that first look at Beltany.
 I feel it the same – though to a lesser degree – each time I look at the photo.